Federal annual fee

 - Tribal Temporary Assistance for Needy Families (TANF).

-- Minnesota is enforcing a nonpublic assistance case for another state.
+- Minnesota is enforcing a case for another state.

-- The case is an income withholding-only case, including cases in which the child support office is only collecting spousal maintenance.
+- The case is an income withholding-only case, including cases in which the child support program is only collecting spousal maintenance.

 Custodial parents who applied for child support services and do not receive public assistance can ask to have their case closed if they do not want to pay the federal annual fee.